projg2/python-guide/distutils.rst

 pyproject2setuppy hack.
 This mode relies on deprecated features.

 The PEP 517 mode is enabled via declaring the ``DISTUTILS_USE_PEP517`` variable.
-Otherwise, the legacy mode is used.
+The legal values can be found in the `PEP 517 build systems`_ section.
+If unset, the legacy mode is used.

 Basic use (PEP 517 mode)